Everyone's talking about AI. I'll tell you what's real for your company— and what's smoke.

-30 minutes · No commitment · Reply within 24 hours
+30 minutes · If it's not for you, I'll say so · Reply within 24 hours

 I embed with your team and build.
 I don't advise from the outside.